hovmikayelyan/GoalPost-App/README.md

 # GoalPost-App
 A Coursera-Project, simple iOS App with the basics of working with Core Data in iOS.

+GoalPost is a goal-setting and goal management app.
+You can create SMART (short term and long term) goals.
+You can also keep track of habits with daily check marks and goal journal features.

+///
 Having data to present in apps is important.
 But it can be equally important to know how to persist the data to a phone even after the app is closed.

 In this module, I learned how to use Core Data to build more robust, data-driven applications.